-“Today (2002) we are at a threshold for the acceptance of electromagnetic therapy as a clinically accepted form of therapy for such diverse diseases as unipolar depression, Parkinson’s disease, and sleep disorders and the treatment of debilitating chronic and acute pain.”
+“Today (2002), we are at a threshold for the acceptance of electro-magnetic therapy as a clinically accepted form of therapy for such diverse diseases as unipolar depression, Parkinson’s disease, and sleep disorders and the treatment of debilitating chronic and acute pain.”
 (4)

-Studies included “…detail clinical findings for treatment of depression and mood management, reduction in anxiety, and treatment of insomnia.
+Studies included “… detailed clinical findings for the treatment of depression and mood management, reduction in anxiety, and treatment of insomnia.
 Electrical energy stimulators that deliver very low-level EMF (electro-magnetic fields) have been reported to be clinically effective in the alteration of neurobioechemicals including serotonin and cortisol.
 Depression, mood disorders and insomnia have been related to disregulation of serotonin levels.
 Use of EMFs to reduce symptoms of depression, anxiety and insomnia are authorized by the FDA, and have been in use since the 1970’s.
 Shealy reports that transcranial stimulation by EMFs led to a significant relief of depression in 85% of patients who had failed pharmacological agents, and was at least twice as effective as any known antidepressant drugs and without complications.”
 (5)